AI in Hollywood: Threat or Storytelling Upgrade?

 Sound did not kill cinema.
 Digital did not kill cinematography.
 Non-linear editing did not kill storytelling.
 CGI did not kill practical effects.
 What changed was access, speed, and the competitive baseline.

 The sober takeaway is this.
 AI at its core is a tool.
 Like any tool, it amplifies intent.
-In the hands of someone without taste, it accelerates slop.
-In the hands of someone with taste, it accelerates iteration.
+Without taste, it accelerates slop, meaning output that is fast but unconsidered.
+With taste, it accelerates iteration.

 AI is leveling the playing field for filmmakers and creators